ElektraInitiative/libelektra/src/plugins/recursion/README.md

 ```
 kdb mount config.dump /recursive dump recursion
-kdb setmeta user/recursive check/recursion/vertex "A, B"
+kdb setmeta user/recursive check/recursion/vertex "define"
-kdb setmeta user/recursive check/recursion/leaf "z, y"
+kdb setmeta user/recursive check/recursion/ref "ref"
 ```

-`check/recursion/vertex` basically means that keys containing `A` or `B` after `/recursive` will have further configurations below them. `A` for example could stand for a Menu entry which can have Menu entries below. `B` could be some other form of Menu, but also having entries below.
-There could be potentially more `vertices` which can have children.
+`check/recursion/vertex` is the basic building block for any recursive structure.

+`define` in the the example above is the placeholder in they key name to declare a basic building block.
+For example `/recursive/define` would be such a declaration.

 So users would build up structures like this:
 `/recursive/<vertex>/#[0-9]+/<vertex>/#[0-9]+/.....`

 `#[0-9]+` is used to declare children.
 So

-- `/recursive/A/#0`
+- `/recursive/define/#0`
-- `/recursive/A/#1`
+- `/recursive/define/#1`

-for example both have A as their parent.

-`check/recursion/leaf` means that there is no subvertex allowed anymore.
-So this is not allowed:
-`/recursive/<vertex>/#[0-9]+/<leaf>/#0/<vertex>`.
+are both definitions of a recursive structure.
+Now assume you want to refer from `define/#0` to `define/#1`.
+This would work like this: `kdb set /recursive/define/#0/ref/#0 /recursive/define/#1`.

 Now take this setting as an example:

-* A
+* A0
     * A1
-        * z
+        * B0
     * A2
-        * B
+        * B1
-        * y
+        * B2

 Users will have to set this structure in the following way:

 ```
+#First we define all entries
+kdb set /recursive/define/#0 A0
+kdb set /recursive/define/#1 A1
+kdb set /recursive/define/#2 A2
+kdb set /recursive/define/#3 B0
+kdb set /recursive/define/#4 B1
-kdb set /recursive/menu menu
+kdb set /recursive/define/#5 B2

+#Next we link each entries toegether

+#For A:
-kdb set /recursive/menu/#0 menu1
+kdb set /recursive/define/#0/ref/#0 /recursive/define/#1
-kdb set /recursive/menu/#1 menu2
+kdb set /recursive/define/#0/ref/#1 /recursive/define/#2

+#For A1:
-kdb set /recursive/menu/#0/menupoint1 menu2
+kdb set /recursive/define/#1/ref/#0 /recursive/define/#3

+#For A2:
-kdb set /recursive/menu/#1/menupoint1/#0 submenu
+kdb set /recursive/define/#2/ref/#0 /recursive/define/#4
-kdb set /recursive/menu/#1/menupoint2/#1 menupoint2
+kdb set /recursive/define/#2/ref/#1 /recursive/define/#5
 ```

-Vertices without leafs are allowed (eg. submenu in this example).

-A command will fail if users want to set settings for non-existent vertices, eg. `kdb set /recursive/menu/#5/....`

-The validation solely happens on the structure, not on the values of the keys.

-Users should also not be able to define endless recursions.
-If the value of a key though tells where the submenu is, endless recursions are possible.
+Arbitrary additional data can be saved too such as:
+`kdb set /recursive/define/#2/permission admin`

+## Guarantees

+1) References can only be set if the corresponding entry exists.
+This ensures that users do not set keys which lead into nothing

+2) Endless loops will be prohibited. eg.
+`kdb set /recursive/define/#0/ref/#0 /recursive/define/#0`

+## Problems
+Users will be forced to declare building blocks first and then link them together.
+Loading data via plugin does not guarantee ordering.

+How to do that? eg. just emit warnings or introduce an "incomplete" state and users will have to call `kdb getmeta /recursive complete/recursion` to check if the configuration is complete?